Staggerlee011/serialexperiments/content/posts/kustomization-by-example.md

 ## overlays settings

-below are examples of overlays for various manifests and options.
+Below are examples of overlays for various manifests and options.

 ### image or tag